ankane/strong_migrations/README.md

 A few changes don’t require a table rewrite (and are safe) in Postgres:

+- Increasing the length limit of a `varchar` column (or removing the limit)
 - Changing between `varchar` and `text` columns
 - Increasing the precision of a `decimal` or `numeric` column
 - Making a `decimal` or `numeric` column unconstrained